AxelGard/cira/README.md

 [Axel Gard](https://github.com/AxelGard) is main developer for cira.

+**A new version v3.0.0 is comming, it will have breaking changes!**

 ## Getting Started

 You can get started fast by using the **[cira-group boilerplate](https://github.com/cira-group/cira-boilerplate)**.